• Skip to primary navigation

 Instructions

-• Drain pasta and immediately add hot pasta to the cheese mixture.
+• Drain the pasta.
+Do not rinse it or allow it to cool. and immediately add hot pasta to the cheese mixture.
 Toss to coat and allow cheese to melt.
-Sprinkle Parmesan over the top.
+Sprinkle Parmesan and basil over the top.

 • Serve immediately.